-Internal Control OAR 162-10-0230
+OAR 162-10-0230 Internal Control

-In planning and performing our audit of the financial statements, we considered the Agency's internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Agency's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Agency's internal control.
+In planning and performing our audit of the financial statements, we considered the Newport Urban Renewal Agency's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Newport Urban Renewal Agency's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Newport Urban Renewal Agency's internal control.